 I came back home to Nelson earlier this year to the place I call home: this is where I met my wife and we had our family, and we have good friends here.
 We have six adult sons and six

-As part of the home coming, I joined the SVS Board.
-With its depth of professional skills, and breadth of services and support, this is a much more sophisticated organisation to its predecessor: the ‘men’s group’ (variously named Men against Rape, Changing Men, and Men for Non-Violence) I was part of in the 1908’s.
+As part of the homecoming, I joined the RISE Board.
+With its depth of professional skills, and breadth of services and support, this is a much more sophisticated organisation to its predecessor: the ‘men’s group’ (variously named Men against Rape, Changing Men, and Men for Non-Violence) I was part of in the 1980s.
 I bring history, passion and commitment to creating safe homes, families and society.
-SVS is not just an organisation for me; it is a catalyst for change, and I am privileged to have a role here.
+RISE is not just an organisation for me; it is a catalyst for change, and I am privileged to have a role here.

 I am a community development worker – for much of my working life I have been employed by government agencies –the Department of Internal Affairs, Ministry of Social Development, Auckland Council, and now Nelson City Council.
 I have been responsible for supporting community organisations and networks through funding and capacity building initiatives, such as COGS nationally, and working alongside the ‘Its Not Ok’ and SKIP campaigns with MSD.
 My Masters research explored concepts and examples of partnership between community and government, gathering insights into what contributes to effective partnerships.
 Unsurprising, these parallel the work of supporting the people we work with to gain insight into their own behaviours, and develop healthy relationships.